yassinebouelkheir/DataLogger/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more details.

 ---